Trewidden Garden Visitor Information

 We intend for this information to be as full and comprehensive as possible but if you do have any queries, please don’t hesitate to get in touch and a member of our staff will be happy to assist you.

-Following the change in government guidance in relation to gardens opening to the public, Trewidden Garden will re-open from the 5th June 2020 for our normal opening hours 10:30am – 5:30pm with last entrance to the garden at 4:30pm, seven days a week.
+Following the change in government guidance in relation to gardens opening to the public, Trewidden Garden will re-open from the 5th June to the 31st October 2020 for our normal opening hours 10:30am – 5:30pm with last entrance to the garden at 4:30pm, seven days a week.

 A full risk assessment has been carried out and the necessary changes, including extra cleaning, additional hygiene measures, and provision for social distancing has been made to ensure the safety of our staff and visitors.
 We ask all visitors to adhere to the following new guidance when visiting:

 - Observe social distancing throughout the garden, particularly in the tearoom where we ask that only one social bubble at a time step into the taped area in front of the till.
 There are two ‘pinch points’ in the garden paths that are sign posted and we ask people to sensibly navigate these, i.e. wait if people are already walking through it.